18F/join.tts.gsa.gov/pages/positions/CoE-upcoming-cloud-adoption-specialist-gs15.md

 The Centers of Excellence (CoE) is an office within TTS that was created to accelerate the modernization of IT to improve the customer experience and reduce legacy IT spending across the government.
 It is made up of five teams: Contact Center, IT Infrastructure Optimization, Data & Analytics, Cloud Adoption, Customer Experience.
-The Cloud Adoption team is looking to hire a Cloud Adoption Lead.
+The Cloud Adoption team is looking to hire a Cloud Adoption Specialist.
 This team assists with the analysis of current systems and applications to provide recommendations for planning migration to the cloud, including balancing tactical “lift and shift” imperatives with more strategic “fix and shift” possibilities.

 **Series & Grade:**
 0301-15